Skip to main content

 In minerals containing tetrahedral aluminum, the ratio of (AlIV + SiIV):O, which we can abbreviate T:O, reflects the silicate subclass.
 But if the only tetrahedral cation is silicon, island silicates are often characterized by SiO4 in their formulas, paired tetrahedral silicates by Si2O7, single-chain silicates by SiO3 or Si2O6, ring silicates by Si6O18, double-chain silicates by Si4O11, sheet silicates by Si2O5 or Si4O10, and framework silicates by SiO2.

-This page titled 13.6.1: Silicate Classification is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.6.1: Silicate Classification is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?